El Greco at Grand Palais 2020

-El Greco in Grand Palais it’s the first major exhibition in France ever to be dedicated to this artist.
+El Greco at Grand Palais it’s the first major exhibition in France ever to be dedicated to this artist.

 Rediscovered in the late 19th century, celebrated by authors, acknowledged and embraced by the 20th century avant-garde, the artist has enjoyed the dual prestige of tradition and modernity, linking Titian to the Fauvists and Mannerism to Cubism, Expressionism, Vorticism and Abstraction up to the Action painting.